 - Whether you have missed payments before or need or accept outside help to pay the amount.

 - A bankruptcy judge will decide on your reaffirmation agreement: Once the bankruptcy judge has thoroughly gathered information surrounding your reaffirmation agreement, they will ultimately decide whether to approve or deny your request.

 Reaffirmation Agreement: What is the Benefit?

-There are benefits to the debtor as well; a reaffirmation agreement requires lenders to report the timeliness of payments and loan status on the debtor’s credit report.
-If you’re able to to pay on your reaffirmation agreement as planned, this can lead to a faster recovery of your credit report.
-Without a reaffirmation, creditors are not required to report your payments to the crediting bureaus–even if you pay on time.
-Further, most lenders will not allow loan modifications on secured debt that has not been reaffirmeded.
+There are benefits to the debtor as well.
+A reaffirmation agreement requires lenders to report the timeliness of payments and loan status on the debtor’s credit report.
+If you’re able to pay on your reaffirmation agreement as planned, this can lead to a faster recovery of your credit report.
+Without a reaffirmation, creditors are not required to report your payments to the crediting bureaus, even if you pay on time.
+Further, most lenders will not allow loan modifications on secured debt that has not been reaffirmed.
 A reaffirmation agreement can provide the debtor the opportunity to adjust loan agreements and ease the repayment process.

 Whether or not you should sign a reaffirmation agreement will be a decision you want to make with your bankruptcy lawyer.
 Not only will your lawyer work with you every step of the way during the filing process, but they will also inform you about reaffirmation agreements and whether you should sign or not sign one.

 Unsure of how to find a bankruptcy attorney near you?
 Contact a bankruptcy attorney today.

 Filing for bankruptcy can be a difficult and draining process for you.
 Knowing you’re in the best hands is imperative in making filing for bankruptcy as painless as possible.
 Not only can a trustworthy and knowledgeable attorney answer any questions regarding the determinants and benefits of filing chapter 7 bankruptcy.